cleverNamesAreHard/Aetherhaven/readme.md

 ## Contributing

 Wanna help?
 Fork it and open a pull request when you're ready for review.
 Try to keep things clean and modular.
 No giant god-files, please.

-If you're adding a new system, try to keep function separated: ui where ui goes, utils where utils go, etc.  If you're fixing a bug, you're a real one.
+If you're adding a new system, try to keep function separated: UI where UI goes, utils where utils go, etc. If you're fixing a bug, you're a real one.

+**Important:** Commits to the `master` branch in this repo must be **SSH-signed**.
+If your pull request includes unsigned commits, GitHub will block the merge.
+Make sure to [set up SSH commit signing](https://stackoverflow.com/questions/72844616/how-do-i-sign-git-commits-using-my-existing-ssh-key) before opening a pull request.

 I recommend you use **autopep8**.
 I will be going through and doing this myself soon on the whole repo.

 ## TO-DO